Attacked by a Dog? What You Need to Know About Dog Bite Liability in Ontario

 - collect and preserve evidence of the attack – this includes photos of injuries and proof of the dog’s ownership.

-A personal injury lawyer can assist you in proving ownership and liability in the pursuit of fair damages.
-Call the Preszler Law Firm in Ontario to schedule a free case evaluation: 1-800-JUSTICE®.
+A personal injury lawyer may be able to assist you in proving ownership and liability in the pursuit of fair damages.
+Call the Preszler Injury Lawyers in Ontario to schedule a free case evaluation: 1-800-JUSTICE®.